roam specification

 transport.message.multiplexing

-All messages (control, RPC, channel data) flow through the same transport connection.
-The channel_id field provides multiplexing.
+All messages (control, RPC, channel data) flow through the same link.
+The channel_id and conn_id fields provide multiplexing.

 Multi-stream Transports